swaywm/sway/README.md

 ## Running

-Run this from a tty (instead of starting x):

-    sway

-If you run it from within x, it will spawn x windows instead of using your hardware directly (useful for development).
+Instead of running `startx`, run `sway`.
+You can run `sway` from within X as well, which is useful for testing.